georchestra/georchestra/docs/setup.md

 In this section, you will learn how to install and setup the foundations of your geOrchestra SDI, according to the recommended architecture:
 ![architecture](https://github-production-user-asset-6210df.s3.amazonaws.com/265319/249208473-844ae06e-7f35-4d41-9807-ae5da328386c.png)

-The HAProxy / distributed GeoServer setup (in orange) is an alternative setup for high availability or high performance purposes, which is documented in a [dedicated tutorial](tutorials/geoserver_clustering.md).

 So, here are the steps: